Mushroom-Dosa-5517/flip_flop_and_bg_modifications/README.md

-# Using 'flip=flop neurons' to model the basal ganglia
+# Using 'flip-flop neurons' to model the basal ganglia

 # Introduction